Get started with coupons: 6 steps to build a strong foundation for your promotional strategy

 In a study held in UK and USA, respondents said that the top four channels they prefer to receive coupons on are; Email, websites, text/SMS, and mobile wallet.

-However, if you choose to send a generic coupon like on social media, for instance, you need to distribute it with unique codes in order to protect it from being abused.
+However, if you choose to offer a flat promotion for instance, on social media, it's best to distribute it using unique codes in order to protect the promotion from being abused and improve its trackability.

 Copyrights: UrbanAirship.
 Number of responders=2000, Millennials (18-34), Generation X (35-54), Baby Boomers (55+).